Pickleball

 Respect others

-- We welcome players of all abilities.
+• We welcome players of all abilities.
 Please play responsibly and treat everyone with respect.

-- Bring indoor shoes to change into when outdoor paths are wet and/or salted.
+• Help keep our facilities clean.
+Bring indoor shoes to change into when outdoor paths are wet and/or salted.

 Registration notes

-- If you are unable to attend the session within the first 15 minutes, please refrain from registering as this prevents others from joining a fully booked session.
+If you are unable to attend the session within the first 15 minutes, please refrain from registering as this prevents others from joining a fully booked session.
 Simply drop-in later and you will be permitted once there is capacity in the gym.

-Browse drop-in pickleball schedules
+Browse pickleball drop-in schedules and programs

 Customize your own schedule